 Perhaps the most famous use for meringue powder is in royal icing.
-This icing is great for piping flowers and decorating cookies.
+This icing is great for piping flowers, outlining and flooding,and decorating cookies.
 Royal icing can also be poured or piped and dries hard for easy packing and storing.

 Royal icing is made by beating meringue powder with water and powdered sugar.
 At stiff consistency, royal icing can be used to outline cookies or pipe flowers.
 Adding more water to royal icing will cause it to thin, making it easy to flood cookies or pour over treats.

 Meringue powder can also be used to stabilize frostings made with whipped cream.
-Adding meringue powder to your frosting will prevent it from drooping, which is useful for treats sitting out at room temperature.
+Adding it to your frosting will prevent drooping, which is useful for treats sitting out at room temperature.

 Here are a few tasty frosting recipes using meringue powder: